Parsa-Rajabi/CIS145/docs/archive-final.md

 ## Exam Details:
 - There will be NO Zoom during the exam.
 The exam will be considered as a take-home exam.
 - I recommend submitting your exam every hour just to make sure you know how to complete the process and everything is taken care of.
-Not making a submission on Blackboard will result in a mark of 0.
+Not making a submission on D2L Brightspace will result in a mark of 0.
-- As mentioned before, neither Navneet or I will be answering any questions related to the exam.
+- As mentioned before, neither Diana or I will be answering any questions related to the exam.
 Do your best with your best interpretation (and note them down in your answers, if needed).

 ## Exam Rules
 - You must complete the test BY YOURSELF (no friends, no tutors, no classmates, no humans - cats and dogs in the room are fine).